libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 #### Relay Addresses

-- We use [circuit relays][doc_relay] to enable other peers to connect to us when we discover we are completely NAT’d and are not dialable at all.
+We use [circuit relays][doc_relay] to enable other peers to connect to us when we discover we are completely NAT’d and cannot be dialed.
 The basic idea is that we connect to a publicly reachable “relay” server and then create a “relay address” which we can advertise.

-  A relay address is usually a combination of the Relay server’s address combined with it’s peer id.
+A relay address is usually a combination of the Relay server’s address combined with its peer id.
 Any peer that then wants to talk to us can do so via the relay server.

 - There are three parts to this:
     - Discovering we are completely NAT’d and thus NOT dialable at all using `AutoNAT`.